|Book loans and article requests (UK supplied)||Free|

-Our Interlibrary Loan Service is provided for students and staff who require content for private study or research that is not held by Swansea University libraries.
-The Interlibrary Loan Service can locate and supply a loan or copy from another institution for you.
+Our Interlibrary Loan Service provides content not held by Swansea University Libraries to students and staff for private study and non-commercial research.
+We can locate and supply a loan or copy from another library for you.

-Requests can only be made by the individual who requires the material for their personal research or study.
+Requests must only be made by the end-user of the content for personal study or non-commercial research.

 We are not usually able to obtain:

-Please note that some loans may be restricted for library-use only by the lending library and cannot be removed from the premises.
+Some loans may be restricted for 'library-use only' by the lending library and cannot be removed from the premises.

-If your request is available from British Library On Demand, you will receive a download link from firstname.lastname@example.org.
+If your request is available from British Library On Demand, you will receive a download link from email@example.com.
 The download link will expire 30 days from supply, so we recommend downloading your document as soon as possible.
-Please see our guide Receiving a document from British Library On Demand for instructions on registering and downloading your document.
+Please see the British Library guidance "How to open your On Demand order."

-One renewal is permitted free of charge; any subsequent renewal will be charged to the individual’s library account at a cost of £5 per item.
+One renewal is permitted free of charge; any subsequent renewal will be charged to the borrower’s library account at a cost of £5 per item.